cisco-open/stated-workflow/README.md

   ]
 }
 ```
-Note the
-`fail` that occurs in logs for luke and han in the below execution output.
-Also note that the final fourth step contains no `start` entry as
+Note the `fail` that occurs in logs for luke and han in the below execution output.
+Also note that the final fourth step
-$serial execution halts on fail.
+contains no `start` entry as $serial execution halts on fail.

 <details>
-<summary>Execution output (click to expand)</summary>
+<summary>Execution output with keepLogs enabled (click to expand)</summary>

 ```json ["steps[2].log.*.fail ~> $count = 2"]
 > .out